ranerp/operation-eye/README.md

 # operation-eye
-Face detection for art project
+Video and camera stream with face detection for an art project